MrEddX/docs.chatrix.one/docs/account/change-password.en.md

 ## Password verification

-Here you will need to re-enter your chosen password.
+Here you will need to re-enter your chosen new password.
 It must match what you entered in the **New Password** field.

 [Change Password](https://chatrix.one/user/change_password/){ .md-button }